 C# Job System

 The C# Job System takes advantage of the multiple cores in today’s computers.
-It’s designed to empower C# programmers to write safe, fast and jobified code.
+It’s designed to empower C# programmers to write safe, fast and parallelized code.

 Take advantage of multiple cores

-The C# Job System exposes the Native C++ Job System allowing C# scripts to be jobified alongside Unity internal components.
+The C# Job System exposes Unity’s internal C++ Job System, allowing C# scripts to run as jobs alongside Unity internal components.

 A safe environment